 The assessment of a seismic velocity model requires a validating data set that is independent of the data used to derive the model.
-For this study, we have assembled a data set of seismic events with magnitudes above the IDC event definition threshold (currently $m_b \sim 3.75$ ) whose locations and origin times are known with greater than usual accuracy, either because they have been located with a local seismic network or because they were anthropogenic explosions.
+For this study, we have assembled a data set of seismic events whose locations and origin times are known with greater than usual accuracy, either because they have been located with a local seismic network or because they were anthropogenic explosions.
 These so-called "Ground Truth" (GT) events are used to obtain reliable empirical estimates of source-station path anomalies (relative to a 1-D reference model) that can be compared with predictions from seismic models.
 The known locations of the GT events can also be compared to locations obtained from seismic models.

 In this section, we discuss the development of the validating data set by multiple event relocation of clustered earthquake and explosion sequences in Eurasia and northern Africa.
-Primarily, we use phase arrival time data reported to the ISC and to the NEIS, but for some clusters we have obtained additional data (usually at regional distances) from other sources.
-The arrival time data are first "groomed" on an event by event basis, using a procedure described by Engdahl et al. [1998] in the development of the EHB catalog.
-A multiple event location method is then used to refine the locations and identify out-liers in the arrival time data.
+Primarily, we use phase arrival time data reported to the ISC and to the NEIS, but for some clusters we have obtained additional data (usually at regional distances) from other multiple event location method is then used to refine the locations and identify outliers in the arrival time data.
 The resulting catalog of GT events, the groomed travel time data base, and the empirical phase path anomalies create a data base that can be used in experiments to assess 3-D models and to address systematic errors in event location.